Charleston WV Construction Accident Attorneys

 Unfortunately, companies often put profit before worker safety.
 Cutting out standard safety provisions may speed the rate of construction and reduce expenses, but this carelessness places lives at risk.
 Common OSHA violations that can result in serious injuries or deaths involve scaffolding, electrical wiring, heavy machinery, ladders, fall protection, respiratory protection, and machine guarding.

 Although OSHA cites companies that violate regulations, often the investigation occurs only after a worker has been hurt or killed because of the negligence.
 However, if you suspect that your employer is failing to abide by regulatory safeguards, you can initiate an OSHA investigation by reporting the matter to the agency.
 Whistleblower statutes protect you from retaliation for your role in reporting and assessing safety violations.

 West Virginia workplace accident lawsuits

 West Virginia statutes require most employers to carry workers’ compensation insurance protecting them from lawsuits, but you may file a personal injury for work-related injuries in certain cases, such as a supervisor’s purposeful removal of safeguards from a construction site.
 You may also have a products liability claim against the manufacturer of defective machinery or harmful substances or a third-party claim against individuals or corporations that negligently contributed to your accident.

-Consult our Charleston lawyers about your rights to recover compensation after a construction accident
+Consult our Charleston construction accident lawyers about your rights to recover compensation after an injury

 For more information about construction site injury claims, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.